Tools - Podcasts

 Software for Creating Podcasts

-Garageband - software for the Macintosh operating system.
+iMovie - software for the Macintosh operating system.

 KidPix 3x - software for the Macintosh operating system.

 Caster - We would be remiss if we ignored the changes that have occured in the devices schools have purchased. iPads or similar devices have both the price of computing down and have offered students a more mobile tool.
 Caster is a podcasting app for the iPad.
-There is a free (short segments) and $10 dollar version.

 Sources for Podcasts

 Apple Computer offers some videos focused on podcasts in education.
-Garageband is demonstrated within this series.

 The iTunes Music store offers a vast collection of podcasts on a wide range of topics.
 The iTunes Music Store is available through iTunes.
 Look for podcasts and iTunes U as links available from the iTunes store.
 Users can both listen to content through the iTunes site or subscribe to podcast feeds for download to iTunes.